kerski/pbi-dataops-monitoring/README.md

 3. Long-running dataset refreshs - If a dataset is taking longer than two hours to run this is generally a concern and should be investigated.
 4. Unresolved Failed Dataflows Refreshes - If the latest dataflow has failed this template identifies the issue.
 5. Number of Data Quality Issue Tables within Dataset - If the dataset has hidden tables that start with "Errors in", this template identifies the issue.
 This indicates existing or prior cell-level errors that need to be resolved (and tables deleted).
+    - *Note*: This check does not work as of January 2025.
+Microsoft locked down the ability for the ExecuteQueries endpoint to access Dynamic Management Views and INFO functions.
+INFO functions should be restored at some point, but there is no publicly available timeframe.

 ### Power Automate Issues
 1. Unresolved Failure with Scheduled Power Automate Flows - If the latest schedule flow in Power Automate fails this template identifies the issue.